coopyey/personal-site/content/plants.md

 As with all mint plants, if you wish to grow this, I very highly recommend container growing or growing in a raised bed.
 Mint has a huge tendency to take over entire beds or back yards if not careful, and can choke out other plants because of their tendency to spread.

-## Chocolate Mint
-**Latin Name:** *Mentha piperita* \
-**Planted:** April 17, 2024 \
-**Potted:** May 21, 2024 \
-**Pot:** 6" nursery pot \
-**Type:** Cutting in water, moved to soil and babied into success \
-I currently have one cutting that I am attempting to sprout.
-This is for a buddy of mine who loves mint as much as I do. :> I've gotten this potted and ready to give to my friend whenever the other plants are strong enough to travel.

 ## Christmas Cactus
 **Latin Name:** *Schlumbergera* \
 **Type:** Perennial \
 **Potted:** March 2024 \
 **Pot:** 6" nursery pot \
 Mine is most likely from the buckleyi group, the "true" Christmas cactus with more lobed leaves, as opposed to the truncata group that typically blooms closer to Thanksgiving and has pointed leaves.
 Growing up, my mom kept one of these from the truncata group with the red flowers that I have typically seen on these plants.
 While I was visiting Texas, I saw this one on the shelf and was shocked to see *peach* flowers on it - not the normal white ranging to red that I'm accustomed to.
 I had to leap at the opportunity to pick it up and bring it home!

-## Feverfew
-**Latin Name:** *Chrysanthemum parthenium* \
-**Type:** Perennial \
-**Potted:** January 2024 \
-**Pot:** 6" nursery pot \
-**This plant can possibly become invasive,** so if you wish to grow it please check your state or country's department of agriculture to ensure they are not considereed a noxious weed or otherwise need quarantine.

-This plant started out pretty fast but the growth slowed down for a while before exploding again after swapping to my plant shelf setup.
-I think that it suffereed in the same was as my mullein plant in that the previous setup required that I adjust my (singular) grow light to accommodate the taller plants, which made the smaller (at the time) plants receive less direct light.
-It's very happy now and growing well. :>

-## Edible Chrysanthemum (Tong Hao)
-**Latin Name:** *Chrysanthemum coronarium* -> *Glebionis coronaria* \
-**Planted:** April 13, 2024 \
-**Sprouted:** April 16, 2024 \
-**Potted:** April 22, 2024 \
-**Pot:** 6" nursery pot \
-**Type:** Soil sow in grow tray on heating pad \
-I currently have four cells that I am attempting to germinate.
-Three of four cells have cotyledons popping up and are flourishing!
-I have a friend who will likely take at least one of these plants once large enough. :> All of the seeds are sprouting and I'm having to keep pulling out extra sprouts to ensure hardy young plants - a problem I've never had before!
-I am <i>super</i> excited for these.
-They are growing well thus far. :>

 ## Heal All
 **Latin Name:** *Prunella vulgaris* \